 Balancing and Reporting:

-All interest earnings, realized gains/losses and unrealized gains/losses resulting from trading activity are tracked and used in balancing of the monthly statements and monthly distribution of interest earnings by the Comptroller Department (Comptroller).
+All interest earnings, realized gains/losses and unrealized gains/losses resulting from trading activity are tracked and used in balancing the monthly statements and monthly distribution of interest earnings by the Comptroller’s Department (Comptroller).

 Comptroller audits the statements of the Custodian and Investment Advisor, and records purchases, sales, interest receipts, purchased interest, interest earned but not received plus realized and unrealized gains and losses.
 Interest receipts are allocated to each fund prorated by the prior month interest receivable.
 Interest earned but not received is prorated by the current month average cash balance.
 Realized and unrealized gains and losses are also prorated by the current month average cash balance.

 Comptroller notifies key management and external agency staff via email of the interest, realized gain/loss, and unrealized gain/loss allocated to their fund/entity with a statement that indicates the financial activity of all participants.
-County Departments can review their allocations via postings to the financial system which occur on an annual basis.
+County Departments can review their allocations in the County’s financial accounting system; entries are posted annually.

 Checks and Balances: